USS Whetstone: 1945–1948

 Following the ship's shakedown, Whetstone underwent post-shakedown availability at the Norfolk Naval Shipyard before heading for the Pacific.
 Transiting the Panama Canal between 26 and 30 April 1946, the new dock landing ship reached San Diego on 11 May.

 For the next few months, Whetstone — attached to Transport Division 11, Transport Squadron 1 – operated in the waters of the Pacific Northwest and Alaska, conducting intra-area lifts of boats and equipment between Kodiak, Dutch Harbor, Adak, Sitka, Seattle and San Francisco.
 In addition, she also called at Port Angeles, Washington, and San Diego during that time.

 She subsequently departed San Francisco on 18 February 1947 bound for the Far East.
 Reaching Shanghai, China, on 9 March, the LSD remained at that Chinese port until the 22d, when she got underway to shift down the coast to Hong Kong.
 Whetstone supported the American occupation and assistance efforts in not only Chinese waters but Japanese as well, the ship touching at Shanghai once more, as well as at Sasebo and Kobe, Japan, before she set course for the Palaus on 15 April 1947.

-Whetstone returned to the waters off the Asian mainland, however, via Peleliu and Manus, the next time visiting the waters of North China – reaching Tsingtao, China on 15 July.
+Whetstone returned to the waters off the Asian mainland, however, via Peleliu and Manus, the next time visiting the waters of North China – reaching Qingdao, China on 15 July.
 She subsequently departed that port on the 22d, conducting voyages between Guam, Yokosuka, and Iwo Jima before setting course for Pearl Harbor via the Marshalls.
 After taking aboard a pair of seaplane wrecking derricks, YSD-40 and YSD-62, at Kwajalein, Whetstone headed for Hawaii.

 Reaching Pearl Harbor on 12 September, Whetstone remained there only long enough to drop off the two self-propelled derricks and take aboard a garbage lighter, YG-54, before she was underway again; her destination: San Diego.
 After delivering her charge, Whetstone operated off the west coast of the United States into late 1948, frequenting the waters off the coast of California.
 She participated in exercises and maneuvers off Oceanside, California, the site of the United States Marine Corps base at Camp Pendleton.
 She was soon to be a victim of the post-World War II reduction of military strength.
 On 20 October 1948, Whetstone was decommissioned and placed in reserve at San Diego.